Home/Incident management foundations

 You need this so that:

 • Incidents get declared consistently.
-If people aren’t sure, they’ll often err on the side of not declaring one, and response suffers.
+If people aren’t sure, they’ll often err on the side of not declaring, and your response and ability to learn and improve can suffer.

 • Everyone’s talking the same language, so they can collaborate across functions